-September Industry used to be an online design journal/resource that showcased the very best in international graphic design & communication through biweekly publication of the best designs.
+September Industry used to be an online design journal/resource that showcased the very best in international graphic design through biweekly publication of the best designs.
 Having been established in early 2008, the site gained a large following of readers received much praise and support from industry professionals in and around the UK.

 The site was much dedicated in the pursuit of good design and had a large carefully curated selection of the very best contemporary graphic design.
 The website was abandoned several years ago, but I’ve decided to bring it back to live.
 I will be publishing more content about various design techniques and methods.
 Already there are some posts that I’ve published and they can be accesses by clicking through various topics below.

 I believe that being born just a lady who all along has possessed high esteem was what made me to fall in love with various arts of design.
 Since I was a kid, my room was always neatly arranged.
 Back then I also used to be collect stamps and neatly arrange them in my various stamp books since I was a kid.
 This is one hobby that I have never let go even today.